CocktailJS/cocktailjs.github.io/docs/index.md

 ````

->In the index.js file we are first adding the annotation definition (it is not necessary to bind it to any local variable)
+>In the index.js file we are first requiring the annotation definition and registering it with the cocktail instance.
-and then we just use our custom annotation in our code.
+Then we can use our custom annotation into our code.
 The parameter specified in the mix for @custom is the one that will be passed to setParameter method in Custom Annotation definition.
 Then the process() receives the subject, myObj in this case, when it is processed by the annotation.